philippotto-hauber/election-model/README.md

 - improve the prior on the innovation covariance matrix that governs the comovement of the underlying vote intentions ($W$ in the model description's notation).
 I see two main points:
     - use additional data in determining the correlation matrix of vote shares across parties and states, not just historic election results (see the discussion in `priors/construct_priors.html`)
     - rather than fixing $\hat{W}$ and $\kappa$, place a prior on either or both values and update these in a fully Bayesian manner like the other parameters in the model.
 By treating $W$ as known, a major source of uncertainty in the model is disregarded!
 Prior information about likely correlations between parties and states can still be incorporated by choosing a suitable prior like an inverse Wishart

-- the fundamental forecast XXXXX
+- try out other models for the fundamental forecast to see if the tentative conclusion that the given scenarios do not have a large impact on the expected vote shares on election day stands up to scrutiny

 ## Replication

 To generate the forecasts for the 2024 election, execute `run_scripts.bat` or run the individual scripts/notebooks in the order listed therein.
+Most of the required R packages can be installed via `renv`.
+In addition, the model estimation requires CmdStan 2.32.2 and the package cmdstanr 0.6.1!

 For the backtests there is a separate batch script in the corresponding directory called `run_backtests.bat`.
 Note that the years for which the model is backtested are hard-coded and need to be adjusted manually if desired.